kc1awv/RetiBBS/README.md

 ![Client with color](meta/client_color.png)

 Clients not up to date with at least commit `26bc656` will show the markup.
 If you see the markup code where colors are expected, please pull the latest commit.

+### Web Interface

+The RetiBBS Server has an optional read-only web server for viewing message boards, and the messages within.
+To enable the web server, you must at least set the configuration option `enable_web_server` to `True`, and optionally enable WSGI operation (more stable this way) with the `use_wsgi` configuration option set to `True`.

 ### Client Address Book (address_book.json)
 Saved servers are stored in JSON format with server names and hashes.